Am I Actually Thinking About Buying A Home?!

 Ok, so all of this is great.
 But how do I figure out these ratios for my finances, and what is an ACCEPTABLE ratio?
 That’s when I found a SUPER useful tool called www.Mortgagecalculators.info.
 They can help you calculate all sorts of figures you will need when buying a home.

-The Florida market is definitely a sellers over a buyers market today.
+The market is definitely a sellers over a buyers market today.
+If you have the budget to build your own home, you can compare prices and read reviews on house builders in Auckland here.
 There isn’t a ton of inventory since so many people are moving here and prices have gone up.
 But whether I decide to buy now as an investment or hold off until I find my dream home, I am so happy to have found these tools and to have learned more about the overall process.
+If you’re an aspiring homeowner as well, there are properties like the ones in lowcountry that are just plain gorgeous.
+If you’re interested in lowcountry real estate, you can find their website here.

 I am currently in the midst of getting pre-approved, but all of these resources have helped me to be “in-the-know.”
+For example, I have to get it inspected for radon since that’s dangerous to your health.
+So, Get your house tested for radon.
+I also just found out that I have to get the home inspected for pests since that’s one of the things that cannot be seen by the naked eye.
+You can learn more from Sustainable Pest about pest inspection and control.
+I’m also looking into real estate sites like PenFed Realty.
 Hopefully you’ll find them useful as well!
 Till next time friends!
 Maybe one of my upcoming posts will be about my BRAND NEW HOME!